ggraciela/PricePalate/README.md

 ## 4. Known Bugs and Limitations
 Here are some known bugs:
-* Data is a mock up, have yet to access the supermarket's API
+* Data is a mock up, have yet to access the supermarkets' API

 ## 5. Screenshots